Cumcord/docs/plugin-guide/README.md

 The maximum size of your persistent data is the size of the user's disk.

-## Building a Plugin
+## Building, testing, and publishing a Plugin
-Plugins need to be built into single-file bundles before they can be used. `sperm build` will automatically do this for you and create a `dist/` directory with the built plugin.
+Plugins need to be built into single-file bundles before they can be used.
+`sperm build` will automatically do this for you and create a `dist/` directory with the built plugin.
 Do not edit the built plugin, as it will be overwritten.
 Instead, make changes to the plugin's source files and run `sperm build` again.

-## Testing a Plugin locally
 Testing a plugin locally can be done with `sperm dev` on Discord desktop.
 This will connect to Cumcord's development websocket and reload your plugin when you make changes.

 Please note that you must enable developer mode with `cumcord.dev.toggleDevMode()` before you can use `sperm dev`.